 POLI-223.
-Introduction to Local Government Administration.
-4 semester hours.
+Introduction to Local Government Administration, 4 credits.

 An introduction to the politics and administration of city governments in America with particular emphasis on the power, role and responsibilities of administrators in the delivery of city services.
 The course is taught during designated summers only as a component of an off-campus city management internship program.
 No prerequisites.